 Highlights Collaborative Research Week

-also organises an extra week, the Highlights Collaborative Research Week ( HCRW ), from July 17th to July 21st, at the University of Kassel.
+also organises an extra week, the Highlights Collaborative Research Week (HCRW) from July 17th to July 23rd, at the University of Kassel.

 Participants to Highlights can register to this week, and are then free to organise any scientific activities.
 It is up to you to decide what this week should be.
 Possibilities can be to